srujandeshpande/CombatCovid/README.md

 3. **Citizen Management Application (CMA)**
 The CMA is a mobile applccation to be downloaded by regular citizens.
 Using this application, they can recieve easy alerts from government officials regarding safety precautions and notifications.
 Users are also shown a map of prior cases and regions of high people concentration to avoid.
 If a citizen is feeling symptoms or has come in contact with a positive tested patient, they can request a checkup directly from the application.

+## How to use:
+* The QMA, EMA and CMA android applications can be downloaded from the APK folder
+* The EMA online dashboard can be viewed at https://combat-covid.azurewebsites.net/

+## The filesystem:
+* The folder *Frontend* contains all the code related to the mobile applications.
+They are written using Flutter.
+* The folders *templates* and *static* contain all code related to the EMA online dashboard.
+The use HTML, CSS and JavaScript.
+* The file *app.py* controls the backend.
+It is written in Python and uses Flask.
+* The database for the project is MongoDB and is stored on Azure using MongoDB Atlas.

+## Azure:
+Microsoft Azure was an integral part of this project.
+The various Azure services used are:
+* Azure App Services for hosting
+* Azure Cognitive Services for face verification
+* Azure Maps for map integration
+* MongoDB Atlas hosted on Azure for database